schloerke/Bitcoin-Transaction-Network-Extraction/README.md

 # Bitcoin Transaction Network Extraction

+This fork is an extension of [Ivan Brugere's work](https://github.com/ivan-brugere/Bitcoin-Transaction-Network-Extraction).

-This project is to be used solely with [schloerke's bitcointools](http://github.com/schloerke/bitcointools).
+Given the amount of changes made to the code, this fork is to be used solely with [schloerke's bitcointools](http://github.com/schloerke/bitcointools).

 # Install